 Bonnie S. Harris, DVM received her Bachelor of Science in Nursing from the University of Florida and her Doctor of Veterinary Medicine from Texas A & M University.
 Dr. Harris and her associates are licensed by the Texas State Board of Veterinary Medical Examiners.

-Esther M. Grissom, DVM also received her Doctor of Veterinary Medicine from Texas A & M. She practices relief veterinary services around Tarrant County and allows Dr. Harris the opportunity to take two days off each month.
+Esther M. Grissom, DVM also received her Doctor of Veterinary Medicine from Texas A & M. She practices relief veterinary services around Tarrant County and allows Dr. Harris the opportunity to take four days off each month.

 Vana is a valuable team player because of her knowledge, versatility, and CVA Level II Training.
 She is our Head Vet Tech, has experience as receptionist & kennel attendant, and has been with us for 25 years.